What Is ARV? Learn How To Calculate After Repair Value For Smart Investing?

 • The current value of the property: This can be determined by researching recent sales of similar properties in the area.

-• The cost of repairs needed to bring it up to standard: You can get quotes from contractors or use your own experience if you have expertise in renovations.
+• The cost of repairs to fix to bring it up to standard: You can get quotes from contractors or use your own experience if you have expertise in renovations.

 • Market data such as comparable sales in the area: Look at properties that have recently sold in the same area with similar features and take note of their sale price.